 With the exception of the automated introspection, it is a SearchIndex class, so all notes above pertaining to SearchIndexes apply.
-As with the ModelForm class in Django, it employs an inner class called Meta, which should either contain a pass to include all fields, a fields list to specify a whitelisted set of fields or excludes to prevent certain fields from appearing in the class.
-Unlike ModelForm, you should NOT specify a model attribute, as that is already handled when registering the class.
+As with the ModelForm class in Django, it employs an inner class called Meta, which should contain a model attribute.
+By default all non-relational model fields are included as search fields on the index, but fields can be restricted by way of a fields whitelist, or excluded with an excludes list, to prevent certain fields from appearing in the class.